Bear Smart Missoula

 Share Bear Smart Missoula on Facebook Share Bear Smart Missoula on Twitter Share Bear Smart Missoula on Linkedin Email Bear Smart Missoula link

-Missoula and Potomac now have new Bear Buffer/Mitigation Zones where all garbage has to be kept away from bears.
-The old Bear Buffer Zone was established in 2010 and was limited to city properties.
-The expanded zone will encompass the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
+Missoula and Potomac now have new Bear Buffer/Mitigation Zones where all garbage must be kept away from bears.
+The original Bear Buffer Zone was established in 2010 and was limited to city properties.
+The expanded zone now encompasses the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
 The commissioners and city council voted to adopt these regulations in fall of 2023.

-• Phase 2 - April 30, 2025 (South of Rattlesnake to Pattee Canyon and part of Farviews)
+• Phase 2 (South of Rattlesnake to Pattee Canyon and part of Farviews) goes into effect April 30, 2025

 The Health Board approved this proposal at their meeting on Aug.
-17, and recommended that both the Missoula County commissioners and city council adopt the health code changes, as well.
+17, 2023, and recommended that both the Missoula County commissioners and City Council adopt the health code changes as well.

-The commissioners opened this hearing at their public meeting on Sept.
-14, and they made a final decision at their public meeting on Sept.
+The commissioners opened the hearing at their public meeting on Sept.
+14, 2023, and made a final decision at their public meeting on Sept.
 28.

 The Public Safety, Health and Operations Committee at the City met on Sept.
-13, and the first hearing at city council took place on Oct.
-2, and they made a final decision on Oct.
+13, 2023.
+The first hearing at City Council took place on Oct.
+2, and the final decision was made on Oct.
 16.

-The increase in human habitation into wildlands and the increase in the Missoula Valley’s population has led to increased human-bear conflicts.
-The County and City recognize that this creates a public safety hazard and leads to food-habituated bears having to be killed.
-City and County leaders are collaborating with the Bear Smart Working Group, made up of concerned residents, bear experts and agency representatives.
-The group has followed the Bear Smart Community program developed in British Columbia, Canada.
-The goal of this group is to address the root causes of human-bear conflicts, reduce the risks to human safety and private property and reduce the number of bears that must be killed or relocated each year.
+The increase in human habitation into wildlands and the overall population growth in the Missoula Valley has led to more human-bear conflicts.
+The County and City recognize this as a public safety hazard and a cause of food-habituated bears needing to be killed.
+City and County leaders are collaborating with the Bear Smart Working Group made up of concerned residents, bear experts and agency representatives.
+The group is following the Bear Smart Community program developed in British Columbia, Canada.
+The goal is to address the root causes of human-bear conflicts, reduce the risks to human safety and private property and reduce the number of bears that must be killed or relocated each year.

-Missoula can reduce these human-bear conflicts using a combination of public education, promotion, ordinance enforcement and public and private partnerships to remove bears’ access to garbage, birdfeeders, livestock and pet food, tree fruit and unsecured outdoor freezers.
+Missoula can reduce these through a combination of public education, promotion, ordinance enforcement and public-private partnerships to eliminate bear access to garbage, birdfeeders, livestock and pet food, tree fruit and unsecured outdoor freezers.
 Learn more about how Missoula is working toward being Bear Smart in the hazard assessment, the hazard management plan and the Bear Smart resolution.

-The resolution was approved by Missoula County and the City of Missoula to establish a Bear Smart policy to help staff implement best practices to protect residents and bears in the Missoula Valley.
-The Missoula County commissioners and the Missoula City Council heard this resolution at their joint public meeting on Oct.
-3.
+The resolution to establish a Bear Smart policy was approved by Missoula County and the City of Missoula to help staff implement best practices that protect residents and bears in the Missoula Valley.
+The Missoula County commissioners and Missoula City Council reviewed and approved the resolution at their joint public meeting on Oct.
+3, 2023.

-You can read over the resolution, the hazard assessment and the hazard management plan.
+You can read the full resolution, the hazard assessment and the hazard management plan.

 Banner and project tile photo credit: Gwen Florio

-Missoula and Potomac now have new Bear Buffer/Mitigation Zones where all garbage has to be kept away from bears.
-The old Bear Buffer Zone was established in 2010 and was limited to city properties.
-The expanded zone will encompass the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
+Missoula and Potomac now have new Bear Buffer/Mitigation Zones where all garbage must be kept away from bears.
+The original Bear Buffer Zone was established in 2010 and was limited to city properties.
+The expanded zone now encompasses the upper Rattlesnake, Bonner, Pattee Canyon, Miller Creek, Big Flat, O'Keefe Creek, Butler Creek, Grant Creek and the Potomac area.
 The commissioners and city council voted to adopt these regulations in fall of 2023.

-• Phase 2 - April 30, 2025 (South of Rattlesnake to Pattee Canyon and part of Farviews)
+• Phase 2 (South of Rattlesnake to Pattee Canyon and part of Farviews) goes into effect April 30, 2025

 The Health Board approved this proposal at their meeting on Aug.
-17, and recommended that both the Missoula County commissioners and city council adopt the health code changes, as well.
+17, 2023, and recommended that both the Missoula County commissioners and City Council adopt the health code changes as well.

-The commissioners opened this hearing at their public meeting on Sept.
-14, and they made a final decision at their public meeting on Sept.
+The commissioners opened the hearing at their public meeting on Sept.
+14, 2023, and made a final decision at their public meeting on Sept.
 28.

 The Public Safety, Health and Operations Committee at the City met on Sept.
-13, and the first hearing at city council took place on Oct.
-2, and they made a final decision on Oct.
+13, 2023.
+The first hearing at City Council took place on Oct.
+2, and the final decision was made on Oct.
 16.

-The increase in human habitation into wildlands and the increase in the Missoula Valley’s population has led to increased human-bear conflicts.
-The County and City recognize that this creates a public safety hazard and leads to food-habituated bears having to be killed.
-City and County leaders are collaborating with the Bear Smart Working Group, made up of concerned residents, bear experts and agency representatives.
-The group has followed the Bear Smart Community program developed in British Columbia, Canada.
-The goal of this group is to address the root causes of human-bear conflicts, reduce the risks to human safety and private property and reduce the number of bears that must be killed or relocated each year.
+The increase in human habitation into wildlands and the overall population growth in the Missoula Valley has led to more human-bear conflicts.
+The County and City recognize this as a public safety hazard and a cause of food-habituated bears needing to be killed.
+City and County leaders are collaborating with the Bear Smart Working Group made up of concerned residents, bear experts and agency representatives.
+The group is following the Bear Smart Community program developed in British Columbia, Canada.
+The goal is to address the root causes of human-bear conflicts, reduce the risks to human safety and private property and reduce the number of bears that must be killed or relocated each year.

-Missoula can reduce these human-bear conflicts using a combination of public education, promotion, ordinance enforcement and public and private partnerships to remove bears’ access to garbage, birdfeeders, livestock and pet food, tree fruit and unsecured outdoor freezers.
+Missoula can reduce these through a combination of public education, promotion, ordinance enforcement and public-private partnerships to eliminate bear access to garbage, birdfeeders, livestock and pet food, tree fruit and unsecured outdoor freezers.
 Learn more about how Missoula is working toward being Bear Smart in the hazard assessment, the hazard management plan and the Bear Smart resolution.

-The resolution was approved by Missoula County and the City of Missoula to establish a Bear Smart policy to help staff implement best practices to protect residents and bears in the Missoula Valley.
-The Missoula County commissioners and the Missoula City Council heard this resolution at their joint public meeting on Oct.
-3.
+The resolution to establish a Bear Smart policy was approved by Missoula County and the City of Missoula to help staff implement best practices that protect residents and bears in the Missoula Valley.
+The Missoula County commissioners and Missoula City Council reviewed and approved the resolution at their joint public meeting on Oct.
+3, 2023.

-You can read over the resolution, the hazard assessment and the hazard management plan.
+You can read the full resolution, the hazard assessment and the hazard management plan.

 Banner and project tile photo credit: Gwen Florio